ECWPGT Policies and Regs

 Female Professionals who are 15 years of age or older by the 1st round of any ECWPGT tournament for which she is registered.

-Female Amateurs who are 15 years of age or older by the 1st round of any ECWPGT event they register to play and will be eligible to play on a space available basis only, and must have a World Handicap System Index of 4.0 or less.
-Additionally, amateurs are ineligible to win any prizes, prize money or gift certificates on the ECWPGT.
+Female Amateurs who are 15 years of age or older by the 1st round of any ECWPGT event they register to play and will be eligible to play on a space available basis only and must have a World Handicap System Index of 4.0 or less.
+Additionally, amateurs are eligible to win up to $1000.00 per tournament on the ECWPGT.

 A tie will be broken for first place only and will be broken by a “Sudden-Champion” (commonly known as sudden-death) playoff after all scores have been officially approved and posted.
-The designated starting hole for a playoff will be hole #18.
+The designated starting hole for a playoff will be determined by the Committee when necessary.
 All subsequent holes will be determined on site.

 Players are required to walk.
 Players may carry their own bag or use a push cart during tournament rounds.
 Should a player bring or hire a caddy, the caddy may use a push cart but must wear a caddy bib which will be provided.
 The ECWPGT reserves the right to amend this policy during tournament play should golf course conditions be unfavorable (i.e. wet/saturated areas that may be affected by push carts).
 All players will be notified of any change prior to the start of a tournament round.